Ireland Rental Car Insurance: What is CDW Coverage and Why Do I Need It?

 Put very simply, CDW coverage limits your liability for material damage to the vehicle.

-Option 1:
+Option 1

-Option 2:
+Option 2

-Opt for CDW w/ Excess (also called CDW Excess, CDI Excess, Super CDW, Super Damage Waiver).
+Purchase Vehicle Excess (also called CDW Excess, CDI Excess, Super CDW, Super Damage Waiver).
 This insurance upgrade is available at a per-day date (normally from €26-30).
 This option reduces your liability to €100 or even zero.
 If there is damage to your car you will not be responsible beyond the deductible.

-This is still a little confusing, so I’ll break it down a bit more: You cannot rent a car in Ireland without purchasing insurance in some way.
+This is still a little confusing, so I'll break it down a bit more: You cannot rent a car in Ireland without providing insurance in some way.
 Insurance is paid for when you pick up the car unless you have arranged coverage beforehand, so be sure to have room on your credit card for this fee.
-If you opt for basic CDW (option 1) a “hold” will be placed on your card equal to the coverage amount you choose (Usually €5000 or more).
+If you opt for basic CDW (option 1) a “hold” will be placed on your card equal to the coverage amount necessary for that vehicle (can be from €2500- €7000).

-CDW coverage is in addition to your car rental fees so it pays to do your homework.
+CDW Excess coverage is in addition to your car rental fees so it pays to do your homework.

 If the customer wishes to use their credit card to cover collision damage, they must first waive CDW when reserving their rental car, then obtain a current Letter of Authorization from the credit card company.
 This letter must be presented at the time of rental in order to waive the CDW/CDI coverage.
 Client should note that theft insurance may not be included.